 Published:

-This guide explains what a platform account is, why short holding periods are not a free pass, where the line between technical payment flow and legal money flow lies, and which alternatives Swiss SMEs have.
+This guide explains what a platform account is, why short holding periods are not a free pass, where the line between technical payment flow and legal money flow lies, and what alternatives Swiss SMEs have.

 1. What is a platform account?